Mission Foods

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, stale or damaged product, computer, warehouse, promotions, vehicle maintenance, and insurance.
-The current owner estimates $675 per week or $35,095 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: fuel, computer, warehouse, vehicle maintenance, and insurance.
+The current owner estimates $240 per week or $12,480 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?